7 Flat Fee MLS Companies in Arizona to Sell Your FSBO Home

 What is a flat fee MLS listing service?

-Although normally only licensed real estate agents can access and post listings on a local MLS, there are a number of different services in Arizona and other states that provide MLS services for a flat fee.
-These flat fee MLS companies enable FSBO sellers to bypass the traditional agent and get their home included on the MLS.
+Although only licensed real estate agents can access and post listings on a local MLS, many companies in Arizona and other states provide MLS services for a flat fee.
+These flat fee MLS companies enable FSBO sellers to bypass the traditional agent and get their homes included in the MLS.

 How much does a flat fee MLS service cost in Arizona?

-Flat fee MLS listing service rates can range from $100 to $1,200 for a full-service package.
+Flat fee MLS listing service rates can range from $150 to $3,000 for a full-service package.
 At the cheapest end of the spectrum, the services will merely list your home based on the information you give them for the MLS.
-However, there are more expensive packages available that offer longer listing periods, more photos featured on the listing, video upload options, assistance with required paperwork, assistance with scheduling open houses, and other services.

-Arizona home sellers have options when it comes to flat fee MLS services.
+Arizona home sellers have a wide variety of options when it comes to flat fee MLS services.
 There are local, regional, and national companies to choose from, and their level of assistance can vary widely.
 But don’t expect that any will provide the level of service you’ll receive with a traditional Realtor®.

 Flat fee MLS listing companies in Arizona